citp/privacy-policy-historical/o/ol/oly/olympus-ims.com.md

-> *The following text is extracted and transformed from the olympus-ims.com privacy policy that was archived on 2013-06-23.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130623025457id_/http%3A//www.olympus-ims.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the olympus-ims.com privacy policy that was archived on 2013-12-22.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131222175609id_/http%3A//www.olympus-ims.com/privacy) for the most accurate reproduction.*

-# Privacy Statement / Olympus
+# Privacy Statement /

 (1)